an-gelka/rsschool-cv/README.md

-You can see my rsschool-cv [here] (gh repo clone AngEL050492/rsschool-cv)
+You can see my rsschool-cv [here] (https://github.com/AngEL050492/rsschool-cv.git)